ilenhanako/it-kid-book/infant/file_creation.md

 This is the role of extension.

-Create a file
+## Tasks
-1. You will need apps to create a file
+- [ ] __Create a file__.
+You will need apps to create a file

-    - txt   : text editor -- many.
+* txt   : text editor -- many.
 Papa's favourite text editor is "TextMate".
 In Windows, papa is using "Notepad"

-    - docx  : microsoft word.
+* docx  : microsoft word.
 I don't have ms.word in MacBook

-    - pptx  : microsoft power point.
+* pptx  : microsoft power point.
 I don't have ms.word in MacBook

-    - jpeg  : image editor.
+* jpeg  : image editor.
 One free but powerful image editor is GIMP.
 Another paid image editor, and very popular is Adobe Photoshop.

-Browsing a folder
+- [ ] __Browsing a Folder__.
 There are a few ways to open folder
 1. terminal
 2. finder open .
 3. textmate mate .